HSun981/pulpy-joss/paper.md

 struction methods widely accessible.
 To meet this need, we have developed a library of pulse design tools as part of the SigPy Python package for signal processing and image re- construction (6).
 We call this new package SigPy.RF.
 SigPy.RF is constructed as a nested package within the broader SigPy package.
 Figure 1 illustrates where the RF pulse design tools fit into the broader SigPy software, as a nested package within the package for general MRI tools.
-Here we detail the software’s organization and goals, provide examples, and

 ![hierarchy](https://github.com/jonbmartin/sigpyrf-joss/blob/main/sigpy-hierarch.PNG)